jwoo92/jigsaw/README.md

 # Jigsaw

 Jigsaw is Draftbit's official component library and design system.
-This is the library we use internally to make sure that your fonts, colors, shadows, and spcaing all match what we have in our builder 😃
+This is the library we use internally to make sure that your fonts, colors, shadows, and spacing all match what we have in our builder 😃

 ## Requirements
 - Node.js